 The future bodes well for the South African accountancy profession as the top six learners achieved an average of more than 90% at the National Accounting Olympiad run by the South African Institute of Professional Accountants (SAIPA).
-Interestingly, the six came from four different provinces with the top pupil coming from KwaZulu Natal.
+Interestingly, the six came from four different provinces with the top pupil – who achieved 96.5% – coming from KwaZulu Natal.

-Muzaar Ahmed Malani from the Orient Islamic School in Durban, achieved the highest score, followed by Rhulani Ndlala from Merensky High School in Tzaneen and Simonè Balt from Hoërskool Linden, in Johannesburg.
+Muzaffar Ahmed Malani from the Orient Islamic School in Durban, achieved the highest score, followed by Rhulani Ndlala from Merensky High School in Tzaneen, who earned 92% and Simonè Balt from Hoërskool Linden, in Johannesburg, reaching 91.5%.

 “As the South African Institute of Professional Accountants we are pleased with the results of the National Accounting Olympiad because they continue to show that there are pockets of excellence in our schools and that public schools continue to perform on par with private schools.
 This is an encouraging sign for the future of the Accountancy profession,” says Bongani Coka, the Chief Executive at SAIPA.

-The top three learners were followed by three learners who scored the same mark, namely;
+The top three learners were followed by three learners who were tied on 91%, namely;

 The annual Olympiad is open to all Grade 12 pupils in public and private schools studying Accountancy or Mathematics and aims to increase awareness among them of the importance of accounting to the South African economy, as well as the range of career opportunities available to them.